 - Use online invoicing tools.
 While sending invoices by snail mail are still expected from some companies, most company’s agree that they prefer receiving them through email and enjoy the convenience of pressing on a link and paying it immediately so it’s off their plate.
 For you, that means one of the fastest ways to pay.
 These online invoices also allow for multiple payment methods as well as recurring invoices so your invoicing gets done while you focus on your business.

 - Offer more payment methods.
-Limiting a client to a business check when they may need to use a credit card also could be impacting how fast you get paid.
+Limiting a client to business checks when they use credit cards could impact how fast you get paid.
 However, if you give them many more payment options, they may take care of it immediately.

 - Halt production.
-When worse comes to worse and it’s been way to long since you have sent that invoice, it’s time to let them know you will not tolerate this kind of working arrangement.
+When worse comes to worse, it’s time to let them know you will not tolerate this kind of working arrangement.
 Stop working on a project and see just how fast they may change their minds about getting you what’s owed.
-If you have also spoken to them and found that they are having money problems or you hear some excuses, then this is a sign to stop working and go elsewhere.
-In these cases, it may not make sense to go to court or a collections agency as you most likely will get nothing out of it.
-Those are the times to just cut bait with that client.
+Let’s say you have found they are having money problems or you hear some excuses.
+This is a sign to stop working and go elsewhere.
+In these cases, it doesn’t make sense to go to court, as you’ll likely get nothing out of it.
+Those are the times to just cut bait with that client

-While it is important to ensure you get paid, you also want to examine other ways to keep your cash flow steady so covering the basics of life don’t become a problem and you start relying on loans and credit.
+While it’s important to get paid, you also want to examine other ways to keep your cash flow steady.
+That way, covering the basics of life don’t become a problem and you start relying on loans and credit.
 This means being more fiscally disciplined, reviewing your expenses, and considering if you may need to raise your freelancing rates.